Tarampa: Education

 Tarampa State School is a government primary (Prep-6) school for boys and girls at 18 Manthey Road (27.4871°S 152.5461°E).
 In 2017, the school had an enrolment of 87 students with 7 teachers (5 full-time equivalent) and 6 non-teaching staff (4 full-time equivalent).

+There are no secondary schools in Tarampa.
+The nearest government secondary school is Lowood State High School in neighbouring Lowood to the north-east.